HL7/US-Core/input/pagecontent/general-guidance.md

 ### Missing Data

-If the source system does not have data for a *Must Support* data element, the data element is omitted from the resource as described above.
-If the source system does not have data for a *required* data element (in other words, where the minimum cardinality is > 0), the core specification provides guidance which is summarized below:
+If the source system does not have data for a *Must Support* data element <span class="new-content" markdown="1">with a minimum cardinality = 0, the data element **MAY**</span> be omitted from the resource.
+If the source system does not have data for a *mandatory* data element (in other words, where the minimum cardinality is > 0), the core specification provides guidance which is summarized below:

 1. For *non-coded* data elements, use the [DataAbsentReason Extension] in the data type
   - Use the code `unknown` - The value is expected to exist but is not known.